antronerds/r2-tutorials/docs/Differential_Expression.md

     "Single Dataset" field is selected in field 1.
 2. Make sure the Tumor Neuroblastoma public dataset is selected in field 2 (see chapter 1 of the tutorial for more information about the selection of a dataset).
-3. Choose "View a Gene in groups" in field 3.
+3. Choose "View a Gene in groups" in field 3 and click next.
-4. Type MYCN as gene (see Figure 1) in field 4.
+4. Type MYCN as gene (see Figure 1) in the adjustable settings
-5. Click "Next" in field 5.
+5. Click "Submit".

 	![](_static/images/FindDiff/DifferentialExpression_Genev1.png "Figure 1: Step-by-step scenario to select 'View a gene in groups' on the main page of R2")